 The contemporary world is in dynamic evolution and thus full of uncertainty, challenges, and opportunities.
 The conventional reference points that policy-makers and academics had used to understand the international system no longer provide the certainty they once did.
 The international system is still dominated by States as main actors but they must contend with a range of other actors that can now influence processes and outcomes, from organizations such as the European Union to individuals and associations making their voices heard in civil society.
-With its School of International Studies and the PhD Programme, the University of Trento seeks to respond to these changes and the consequently and rapidly increasing demand for internationally oriented professionals and academics who are capable of transcending the disciplinary boundaries.
+With its PhD Programme, the School of International Studies seeks to address these challenges and the consequently and rapidly increasing demand for internationally oriented professionals and academics who are capable of transcending disciplinary boundaries.